SixArm/mast-cell-help/topics/start-here-for-supplements/index.md

 # Start here for supplements

 Ask you provider about supplements.
-Use supplements at your own risk as these are not FDA approved medications.
+Use supplements at your own risk.

 **Mast cell stabilizers**:

 * **Quercetin**: Start with 250mg 2 times per day for at least 1 week.
-If no adverse reaction, then increase to 500mg 2 times per day.
-If it helps, then increase to 750mg 2 times per day for at least 1 week.
-If no adverse reaction, then increase to 1000mg 2 times per day.
-The maximum dose is 1000mg 3 times a day.
+If no adverse reaction, increase to 500mg 2 times per day.
+If it helps, increase to 750mg 2 times per day for at least 1 week.
+If no adverse reaction, increase to 1000mg 2 times per day.
+Maximum dose is 1000mg 3 times a day.

 * **Alpha-lipoic acid**: Start with 100mg 2 times per day for at least 1 week.
-If no adverse reaction, then increase to 200mg 2 times per day for at least 1 week.
-If no adverse reaction, then increase to 300mg 2 times per day.
-The maximum dose is 600mg 2 times per day.
+If no adverse reaction, increase to 200mg 2 times per day for at least 1 week.
+If no adverse reaction, increase to 300mg 2 times per day.
+Maximum dose is 600mg 2 times per day.

-* **Vitamin C**: This should be a time-release formulation.
+* **Vitamin C**: Use time-release formulation.
 Start with 500mg 1 time per day for at least 1 week.
-If no adverse reaction, then increase to 500mg 2 times per day for at least 1 week.
-If no adverse reaction, then increase to 500mg 3 times per day.
-The maximum dose is 2000mg total per day.
+If no adverse reaction, increase to 500mg 2 times per day for at least 1 week.
+If no adverse reaction, increase to 500mg 3 times per day.
+Maximum dose is 2000mg total per day.

 * **Vitamin D**: If you are deficient, then try 5000 UI per day.
 If you are not deficient, then try 2000 IU per day.